Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Case study

-Considering that the isovist analysis is a computation intensive analytics method, and the datasets collected above contain a large quantity of geometry shapes, which can bring challenges to data loading and processing, the research employs Uber’s H3 discrete global grid system (DGGS) to manage the datasets in an efficient manner (https://h3geo.org/).
+Considering that the isovist analysis is a computation intensive analytics method, and the datasets collected above contain a large quantity of geometry shapes, which can bring challenges to data loading and processing, the research employs Uber’s H3 discrete global grid system (DGGS)\footnote{\url{ https://h3geo.org/}} to manage the datasets in an efficient manner.
 The H3 DGGS adopts a hierarchical representation to divide Earth’s surface into grids at sixteen different resolutions.
-As illustrated in Figure \ref{fig:data_indexing}, the level 7 H3 grids, which have an average hexagon area of 5.16 km2 and an average edge length of 1.40 km, are applied to split SVI locations, building footprints and sampling points into smaller groups for isovist analysis.
+As illustrated in Figure \ref{fig:data_indexing}, the H3 level-7 grids, which have an average hexagon area of 5.16 km$^{2}$ and an average edge length of 1.40 km, are applied to split SVI locations, building footprints and sampling points into smaller groups for isovist analysis.
 Each building sampling point is assigned a unique H3 id and building id for further aggregation and statistics analysis.
-To avoid the incomplete analysis for building samplings points at the edge of grid, SVI location points and building footprints are indexed in an extended 200 m - buffer area for each level 7 H3 grid, to ensure building sampling points are surrounded sufficiently with potential observers and obstacles in the isovist analysis.
-Given that OSM building footprint data also suffers from completeness problems~\citep{herfort_spatio-temporal_2023}, we select 41 H3 level 7 grids with building footprint completeness over 90\% as case areas in study.
-The building completeness information is referenced from the open-sourced dataset released from the work by \citet{herfort_spatio-temporal_2023}.
+To avoid the incomplete analysis for building samplings points at the edge of grid, SVI location points and building footprints are indexed in an extended 200 m buffer area for each H3 level-7 grid, to ensure building sampling points are surrounded sufficiently with potential observers and obstacles in the isovist analysis.
+Given that OSM building footprint data may not always be complete~\citep{herfort_spatio-temporal_2023}, we select 41 H3 level-7 grids with building footprint completeness over 90 \% as case areas in study.
+The building completeness information is referenced from the open dataset released from the work by \citet{herfort_spatio-temporal_2023}.